-S O U R CE O F SHOULD YOU PROVIDE A REFERENCE?
-INFORMATION Books, newspapers, journals, magazines, theses, conference papers, reports, pamphlets (published or online) Yes Case law, legislation, parliamentary debates, treaties Yes The internet Yes.
+S O U R CE O F I N F O R M AT I O N SHOULD YOU PROVIDE A REFERENCE?
+Books, newspapers, journals, magazines, theses, conference papers, reports, pamphlets (published or online) Yes Case law, legislation, parliamentary debates, treaties Yes The internet Yes.
 It is a common misunderstanding that information on the internet does not need acknowledgement.
 You should use material found on the internet with caution, as it may be unreliable or out of date.
 TV, radio, scripts Yes.
 While you are listening, you should note the program name and the date of broadcast.
 Sometimes it is possible to obtain a transcript to check that you have heard correctly.
 Videos, films, DVDs Yes.
 There are specific conventions for referencing visual media.

-Document Type: Student Handbook CRICOS No: 03984H RTO No: 45808 Version 2.0 Approval Date: Dec 2024 Page 68 Approved By: Principal Executive Officer (PEO)
+Document Type: Student Handbook CRICOS No: 03984H RTO No: 45808 Version 2.2 Approval Date: June 2025 Page 68 Approved By: Principal Executi ve Officer (PEO)

-It depends.
-There are three possibilities: 1.
-If the lecturer mentions something which is general knowledge, there is no need for the lecturer, or you, to provide a reference.
-2. If the lecturer presents her/his own idea, you should reference this as the lecturer's idea.
+Lastinas the decreased.
+The one can the one or saile litation.
+Lectures It depends.
+There are three possibilities: If the lecturer mentions something which is general knowledge, there is no need for the lecturer, or you, to provide a reference.
+If the lecturer presents her/his own idea, you should reference this as the lecturer's idea.
 3. If the lecturer presents another author's idea, you should refer to both sources: the original author, and the lecturer who presents the idea.
 However, in most cases, instead of relying upon your lecturer's reference, it would be more valuable for you to read the original author yourself.
-Yes.
+Illustrations, images, artwork, tables, graphs, programming codes Yes.
 You need to acknowledge the source of drawings, photographs, graphs, designs, tables, programming codes and all other examples of non-verbal information that you use in your work.
-Yes.
+Quotations Yes.
 In referencing quotes, be careful to use quotation marks, and be careful not to change any words.
-Yes.
+Paraphrases, summaries Yes.
 When expressing the information or ideas of someone else in different words or in a briefer form, you must still acknowledge the source of the information or ideas.
-You don't need to provide a reference for common knowledge - that is, information shared by many people.
+Common knowledge You don't need to provide a reference for common knowledge - that is, information shared by many people.
 It is sometimes difficult to know what is and what is not common knowledge in your field of study.
 If you read or hear the same information many times from different sources, it is probably common knowledge.
 Common knowledge usually includes major historical events, famous people and geographic areas that are known about by educated people throughout the world, not just in the country in which they occurred.
+If the information is not common knowledge,

-Document Type: Student Handbook CRICOS No: 03984H RTO No: 45808 Version 2.0 Approval Date: Dec 2024 Page 69 Approved By: Principal Executive Officer (PEO)
+Document Type: Student Handbook CRICOS No: 03984H RTO No: 45808 Version 2.2 Approval Date: June 2025 Page 69 Approved By: Principal Executive Officer (PEO)